geeofree/geeofree/src/notes/computer-systems/2-BitsAndDataTypes.md

 Binary digits (or _bits_) are the primitive unit of information in a computer system.

-A bit is essentially the _existance_ or _non-existance_ of a voltage in a computer; any voltage which is measured close to zero(0) means a non-existant signal while anything bigger than one(1) means a the existance of a signal.
+A bit is essentially the _existence_ or _non-existence_ of a voltage in a computer; any voltage which is measured close to zero(0) means a non-existent signal while anything bigger than one(1) means the existence of a signal.

-A **data type** provides context on what a string of bits represent ie. an integer, character code, or floating point number.
+A **data type** provides the context on what a string of bits represent ie. an integer, character code, or floating point number.

 ## Integers